jneug/typst-mantys/src/api/examples.typ

 ///
 /// - side-by-side (boolean): Shows the source and example in two columns instead of the result beneath the source.
 /// - scope (dictionary): A scope to pass to #doc("foundations/eval").
+/// - use-examples-scope (boolean): Set to #value(false) to not use the gloabl examples scope.
 /// - mode (string): The evaulation mode: #choices("markup", "code", "math")
 /// - breakable (boolean): If the frame may brake over multiple pages.
 /// - example-code (content): A #doc("text/raw") block of Typst code.